 Under the advisement Dr. Anne Marie Piper, I researched how we can rethink technology to increase access to online communities for people with limited computer access.
 I developed voice-user interfaces for older adults with vision impairments, but also investigated how to make online communities more accessible and meaningful to older adults.

 [Brewer, R.N., Piper, A.M., "xPress: Rethinking Design for Aging and Accessibility through a Voice-Based Online Blogging Community."
-PACM HCI (in press)]
+PACM HCI 2017 (presented at CSCW 2018)]

 [Morris, M.R., Bigham, J.P., Brewer, R., Bragg, J., Kulkarni, A., Li, J., Savage, S. “Subcontracting Microwork.”
 CHI 2017.] (pdf)

 [Brewer, R. N., Cartwright, M., Karp, A., Pardo, B., Piper, A.M.
 "An Approach to Audio-Only Editing for Visually Impaired Seniors."
 ASSETS Poster 2016.]

 [Piper, A. M., Cornejo, R., Brewer, R. N. "Understanding the Challenges and Opportunities of Smart Mobile Devices among the Oldest Old."
 IJMHCI.] (pdf)

 [Brewer, R. N., Piper, A. M. ""Tell It Like It Really Is": A Case of Online Content Creation and Sharing Among Older Adult Bloggers."
 CHI 2016.] (pdf)